19hours/sg-statutes/Acts/Accountants Act.md

 “Register of Public Accounting Firms” means the register kept and maintained under section 5(1)(a)(iii);

+“Register of Public Accounting Limited Liability Partnerships” means the register kept and maintained under section 5(1)(a)(iv);

+[11/2006 wef 06/10/2006]

 “Registrar” means the Registrar of Public Accountants appointed by the Authority under section 7(1)(a) and includes a Deputy Registrar and an Assistant Registrar appointed under section 7(1)(b);

-“relevant particulars”, in relation to a public accountant, an accounting corporation or an accounting firm, means such particulars of the public accountant, accounting corporation or accounting firm as the Oversight Committee may determine to be relevant for inclusion in the Register of Public Accountants, the Register of Public Accounting Corporations or the Register of Public Accounting Firms, as the case may be;
+“relevant particulars”, in relation to a public accountant, an accounting corporation, an accounting firm or an accounting LLP, means such particulars of the public accountant, accounting corporation, accounting firm or accounting LLP as the Oversight Committee may determine to be relevant for inclusion in the Register of Public Accountants, the Register of Public Accounting Corporations, the Register of Public Accounting Firms or the Register of Public Accounting Limited Liability Partnerships, as the case may be;

+[11/2006 wef 06/10/2006]

 “repealed Accountants Act” means the Accountants Act (Cap.
 2, 2001 Ed.) in force immediately before 1st April 2004;